Lorraine Fontana: Career and activism

 In 1979, Fontana returned to Atlanta and continued working with ALFA.
 She took on a role as an outreach communicator and organizer with other queer organizations in the city.
 She also served as the ALFA rep to the National Anti-Klan Network, which is now the Center for Democratic Renewal.
 In the mid-80s, Fontana worked with Black White Men Together to pass an antiracist, anti-discrimination ordinance in Atlanta's bars.

 After that, Fontana earned her J.D. from Atlanta Law School in 1981.
 From 1980 to 1983, she worked in the Atlanta office of the National Jury Project, which worked to support progressive trial lawyers.
 From 1999 to 2004, she worked as a paralegal for New York City's EEOC.
 In 2006, she worked as a legal assistant for Georgia's Lambda Legal Education & Defense Fund.

-Fontana remains active in Atlanta's LGBT+ community and in social justice organizing.
+Fontana remains active in Atlanta's LGBTQ+ community and in social justice organizing.
 She is currently supports the First Existentialist Congregation of Atlanta's Social Justice Guild, the Georgia Peace & Justice Coalition, Charis Books, the Atlanta Grandmothers for Peace, SAGE Atlanta, and Southerners On New Ground.
 Additionally, Fontana has been a mainstay at many Atlanta pro-equality rallies and protests for decades.

 She is also involved with the Moral Monday movement, participating in civil disobedience initiatives to protest a wide range of issues related to discrimination, conservative government legislation, and unfair treatment.

-In 2023–24, Fontana has been involved in the protests against Atlanta's Cop City, a police training facility.
+In 2023–24, Fontana was involved in the protests against Atlanta's Cop City, a police training facility.
 Channel 2 quoted her saying, "What we need is less cops, more people to help people in financial, health, mental health.
 We need that kind of health.
 We don’t need more police."
 She was arrested on June 29, 2023, on charges of criminal trespassing at a demonstration protesting Home Depot's financial support of the Atlanta Police Foundation.